Sharing the Importance of Qualitative Research in China

 Pfizer Foundation: 'Adapting a Smoking Cessation Intervention Distance Learning Program to Educate Nurses in China.

 China has the largest population of smokers in the world.
 In support of the tenets of the World Health Organization Framework Convention on Tobacco Control, major tobacco control efforts by healthcare professionals are underway but there has been limited attention to enhancing the role that the 1.65 million nurses in China can play in curbing the tobacco-related epidemic.
 The goal of this project is to adapt a Web-based educational program to increase nurses' knowledge and skills in conducting tobacco cessation intervention.
 This innovative intervention will use information technology and will be tested by 1000 practicing nurses in Beijing.
 Dr. Xiao Nong Zou, Chief, Office for Tobacco Control, National Office for Cancer Prevention and Cancer Control, Cancer Institute and Hospital, Chinese Academy of Medical Sciences, and Professor Sophia Chan, Head, School of Nursing, University of Hong Kong, will serve as key consultants.
 A special page on the Tobacco Free Nurses website will include nurse-tailored translated materials and a twenty minute video Web-cast based on the Rx for Change curriculum© to educate nurses on tobacco cessation interventions.
-The project will be launched in April, 2011.
+The project was launched in April, 2011.

 Read more about the importance of this initiative and the School of Nursing Program in Bloomberg News.

-Dr. Adey Nyamathi and Dr. Linda Sarna Appointed Visiting Professors in China
+Dr. Linda Sarna Appointed Visiting Professors in China